Showing posts with label artifacts. Show all posts

 Monday, August 28, Day 2:

-We ate breakfast at the Hungry Hunter Restaurant, where they serve you very large portions of food.
+We ate breakfast at the Hungry Hunter Restaurant, where they served substantial food portions.

-The pancakes would cover a very large plate.
-The bread from which they made French toast was homemade and served with two very large slices of bread.
+The pancakes would cover a huge plate.
+The bread made for French toast was homemade and served with two huge slices.

 Eggs, Ham, and hash rounds were also served.
 Great place for a hungry man.
 I could not eat all of my French toast.

-In Ridgeland, Missouri, we took a golf cart that holds four down into the canyon, which is a 2 1/2 miles-long tour of caves and waterfalls.
-There were several places where we would park the golf cart and look around.
+In Ridgeland, Missouri, we took a golf cart that holds four down into the canyon, a 2 1/2 miles-long tour of caves and waterfalls.
+We would park the golf cart and look around in several places.

 Inside the cave was a snack bar where you could get snacks and a drink.

-After we finished the tour, we took the shuttle to the Top of the Rock, where we toured the Ancient Ozarks Natural History Museum, which was filled with artifacts back to the Woolly Mammoth.
+After we finished the tour, we took the shuttle to the Top of the Rock, where we toured the Ancient Ozarks Natural History Museum.
+The museum was filled with artifacts from the Woolly Mammoth.

 We rode to the historic part of Branson, stopping at B's Ice Cream Parlor for a strawberry cheesecake waffle Cone.
 We rode to Bass Pro Shop and then took a short trolley ride around the historic part of Branson.

-We walked along the River Landing, where we saw several new restaurants, fountains, and pipes that shot out fire.
+We walked along the River Landing and saw several new restaurants, fountains, and pipes that shot out fire.

 We ate lunch at World Famous White River Fish House, where I ordered 3 shrimp tacos.
 I could not eat all of them, so I just ate the shrimp.